rwalker1501/Cultural-Epidemiology/read_me.txt

 Each analysis uses the following data files

-1)  Target file: a .csv file in the "Target" directory containing a description of each rock art site, used for a specific analysis.
+1)  Target file: a .csv file in the "Targets" directory containing a description of each rock art site, used for a specific analysis.
 For each site, the target provides the following information

 - Name
 - Latitude